Tuesday 30 July 2013

 Then Yogi vibrates.
 Again, Lah uses several different drawings and not in a cycle.
 Here are some of them.

 Readers here probably know Lah’s background.
 He had been directing the second unit at MGM when the studio’s cartoon division closed in 1957.
 Lah went into business with Bill Hanna making Crusader Rabbit cartoons before legal threats by Shull Bonsall, who claimed to own the character, stopped it.
-Lah seems to have worked at Hanna-Barbera through 1958, then eventually moved on to his own company, Cinema Ad.
+Lah freelanced at Hanna-Barbera through about 1959; he had his own company, Cinema Ad.
 He joined Quartet Films, Inc. around March 1961 (along with Hanna Barbera’s Dan Gordon), rising to the company’s presidency.
 Among his clients was Kellogg’s.
 He died in Los Angeles on October 13, 1995, age 83.